BergLucas/Python-Windscribe/README.md

 ### Connect

-Connects to the best server by default:
+Connects to the best server by default.

 ```python
 windscribe.connect()